discos/suricate/docs/adminguide.rst

    $ ssh discos@discos-manager
              ...
    Are you sure you want to continue connecting (yes/no)?

+.. note:: In the configuration file need to set the ``RUN_ON_MANAGER_HOST:
+   False``.
+Next section explains how to create a configuration file.

 You are now ready to install and use Suricate.